In this article:

 - CT scan of the brain

-Feeling dizzy during a high-risk activity, such as driving, exercising, crossing a busy street, charting a flight of stairs, operating machinery, or lifting heavy objects, can lead to accidents.
-So, it is best that you halt all such activities until the feeling passes.
+- Losing your body balance and mental acuity while driving, crossing a busy street, charting a flight of stairs, operating machinery, or lifting heavy objects can lead to accidents.
+So, it is best that you halt all such high-risk activities until the feeling passes.

-Dizziness or vertigo can be a handicap if it becomes frequent or chronic.
-It can keep you from accomplishing even the most basic, mundane tasks, and it can seriously affect the quality of your life.
+- Frequent or chronic dizziness can keep you from accomplishing even the most basic, mundane tasks and seriously affect the quality of your life.

-Always keep in mind that dizziness can be indicative of a serious underlying problem, including diabetes, cancer, or a heart condition, which may worsen if it remains undiagnosed for too long.
+- Always keep in mind that dizziness can be indicative of a serious underlying problem, including diabetes, cancer, or a heart condition, which may worsen if they remain undiagnosed for too long.

 When to See a Doctor

 - Your dizziness or vertigo is stressing you out or hampering your daily activities.

 - You experience any kind of hearing loss, tinnitus, any sounds in your ears, blurred or double vision, and any changes in your eyesight.

 - Your face, arms, or legs become numb or weak.

 - The dizziness is associated with chest pain or palpitations.

 - You experience fainting spells or feel like you are on the verge of fainting.